yomotsu/gl-slideshow/readme.md

 ## Constructor and Options

 - function: `GLSlideshow.audoDetectRenderer( images, options )`
   returns instance of WebGLRenderer or CanvasRenderer
 - class: `GLSlideshow.WebGLRenderer( images, options )`
   make a WebGLRenderer instance
 - class: `GLSlideshow.CanvasRenderer( images, options )`
   make a CanvasRenderer instance

 ### images (required)

-An array that consists of Image element or string for path to image. images must be hosted same domain or arrowed CORS.
+An array that consists of Image element or string for path to image.
+Images must be hosted the same domain or arrowed CORS.

 ### othre options (optional)